Presidency of George Washington: Jay Treaty

 Although the Senate hoped to keep the treaty secret until Washington had decided whether or not to sign it, it was leaked to a Philadelphia editor who printed it in full on June 30.
 Once the public became aware of the terms of the agreement, in the words of Samuel Morison, "a howl of rage went up that Jay had betrayed his country."
 The reaction to the treaty was the most negative in the South.
 Southern planters, who owed the pre-Revolution debts to the British and who were now not going to collect for the slaves who had escaped to them during the Revolutionary War, viewed it as a great indignity.
 As a result, the Federalists lost most of the support they had among planters.
 Protests, organized by Republicans, included petitions, incendiary pamphlets, and a series of public meetings held in the larger cities, each of which addressed a memorial to the president.
 As protests from treaty opponents intensified, Washington's initial neutral position shifted to a solid pro-treaty stance, aided by Hamilton's elaborate analysis of the treaty and his two-dozen newspaper essays promoting it.
 The British, to promote the signing of the treaty, delivered a letter in which Randolph was revealed to have taken bribes from the French.
 Randolph was forced to resign from the cabinet; his opposition to the treaty became worthless.
 On August 24, Washington signed the treaty.
 There was a temporary lull in the Jay Treaty furor thereafter.
-By late 1796, the Federalists had gained twice as many signatures in favor of the treaty as had been gathered against.
+By late 1796, the Federalists had gained twice as many signatures in favor of the treaty as had been gathered against it.
 Public opinion had been swayed in favor of the treaty.
 The following year, it flared up again when the House of Representatives inserted itself into the debate.
 The new debate was not only over the merits of the treaty, but also about whether the House had the power under the Constitution to refuse to appropriate the money necessary for a treaty already ratified by the Senate and signed by the president.
 Citing its constitutional fiscal authority (Article I, Section 7), the House requested that the president turn over all documents that related to the treaty, including his instructions to Jay, all correspondence, and all other documents relating to the treaty negotiations.
 He refused to do so, invoking what later became known as executive privilege, and insisted that the House did not have the Constitutional authority to block treaties.
 A contentious debate ensued, during which Washington's most vehement opponents in the House publicly called for his impeachment.
 Through it all, Washington responded to his critics by using his prestige, political skills, and the power of office in a sincere and straightforward fashion to broaden public support for his stance.
 The Federalists heavily promoted the passage, waging what Forrest McDonald calls "The most intensive campaign of pressure politics the nation had yet known."
 On April 30, the House voted 51–48 to approve the requisite treaty funding.
 Jeffersonians carried their campaign against the treaty and "pro-British Federalist policies" into the political campaigns (both state and federal) of 1796, where the political divisions marking the First Party System became crystallized.